 During this supplementary year, we will develop computational approaches that should address these problems, and improve candidate gene identification as described below.
 Briefly, we will attempt to increase the power of GWAS by combining two forces: 1.
 Refining the “gene space” using “network knowledge” and 2.
 Develop methods to systematically explore the combinatorial phenotypic traits, as shown in Fig. 1.
 The specific steps we will take are outlined below.

 Refining Ecotype selection.
 GWAS approaches were initially developed in humans – where trait measurements correspond to a single individual.
 However, in Arabidopsis and other biological models, we measure traits of genetically identical individuals within an ecotype, yet standard GWAS approaches use the mean value of the trait without considering the between-individual variation.
-To address the issue of uninformative or widely variant phenotypes, we will refine our selection to include an ecotype e in our GWAS analysis only if it has either of the following two properties: (1) its mean value for the trait of interest less the standard deviation of that value is greater than the global mean for that traits across all ecotypes (i.e. for trait y, (mean(e) – std(e)) > mean(all ecotypes)) or (2) that the mean for that trait plus the standard deviation for that trait is less than the global mean (i.e. (mean(e) + std(e)) < mean(all ecotypes).
+To address the issue of uninformative or widely variant phenotypes, we will refine our selection to include an ecotype e in our GWAS analysis only if it has either of the following two properties: (1) its mean value for the trait of interest less the standard deviation of that value is greater than the global mean for that traits across all ecotypes (i.e. for trait T, (mean(e) – std(e)) > mean(expression of all ecotypes)) or (2) that the mean value for that trait plus the standard deviation for that value is less than the global mean (i.e. (mean(e) + std(e)) < mean(expression of all ecotypes).
 The first set are statistically speaking positive species for that phenotype and the second set are negative ones.
 This eliminates ambiguous ecotypes to give us clearer input.

 Refining the “gene space” of GWAS searches: Another issue with most GWAS studies is that the set of possible SNPs is too high when considering the whole genome.
 To address this, we will use a principled approach to focus GWAS analysis on sets of genes that are most relevant to the NUE phenotypes at hand.
 We will refine our GWAS mapping studies by focusing on N-regulated genes that are connected in networks (Fig. 1A, y-axis) including: 1.
-N-regulated gene network that include protein-protein, protein-DNA, miRNA-RNA connections (4), and 2.
-A systemic-N responsive network (1).
-Each of these networks employ the Arabidopsis multinetwork we developed (5)to connect the differentially regulated genes to their network partners by protein-protein, protein-DNA, miRNA-RNA connections, in addition to expression correlation (4).
+N-regulated gene network and 2.
+A systemic-N responsive network (1), that include protein-protein, protein-DNA, miRNA-RNA connections (4).
+Each of these networks employ the Arabidopsis Multinetwork we developed and implemented in the VirtualPlant software platform (5), to connect the differentially regulated genes to their network partners by protein-protein, protein-DNA, miRNA-RNA connections, in addition to expression correlation connections (4).
 Using a “one-hop” network approach, we can capture additional transcriptional, post-transcriptional and translational regulators linked to these N-regulated gene networks, expanding the scope beyond genes that respond transcriptionally to a N-treatment.
 Preliminary analysis suggests that this approach has promise.
 In a GWAS mapping study of a complex NUE trait (), a test of SNPs in 123 genes responsive to systemic N-signaling was able to uncover a highly significant GWAS hit in Chromosome 2 (FDR<0.05) that was missed in a comparable whole genome analysis (Fig. 1B).